Maud MacLellan: Life

 In March 1945 she was summoned to a meeting at Buckingham Palace where she was told that she was to receive an important visitor.
-Princess Elizabeth was keen to learn how to drive and the ATS was chosen to supply a three week course which included map reading and mechanics.
+Princess Elizabeth, eldest daughter of King George VI, was keen to learn how to drive and the ATS was chosen to supply a three week course which included map reading and mechanics.
 MacLellan was eventually able to say that she "taught the Queen to Drive".
 The Princess had called her Ma'am as she was treated as a junior officer getting her knuckles scraped as she completed the mechanics.

 Ellis retired in 1947 and was succeeded by MacLellan as leader of the FANY.
 In 1957 she was made an OBE.

 MacLellan was invited in 1974 to privately dine with the Queen.
 MacLellan died in Helensburgh in 1977.